Wotsit’s Story – Metastatic Pulmonary Carcinoma

 Wotsit started on chemotherapy in December 2016 on a protocol of alternating vinorelbine and carboplatin and made regular visits to the team to have chemotherapy and restaging.
 He tolerated chemotherapy well and continued to live a normal life at home with his family.

 In June 2017, evidence of early metastatic pulmonary disease was found on radiographs.
 The family discussed possible options and opted for palliative therapy.
 Wotsit enrolled on a metronomic chemotherapy trial being run in-house (in collaboration with the Royal Veterinary College), and he did well on this until November 2017 when he developed the chemotherapy-associated side-effect of sterile cystitis.
-Additional radiographs showed that the pulmonary mass had doubled in size since June but the owners reported that Wotsit was very active with a great quality of life and so the team investigated further therapies.
+Additional radiographs showed that the pulmonary mass had doubled in size since June but his family reported that Wotsit was very active with a great quality of life and so the team investigated further therapies.

 In January 2018, Dr Gerard McLauchlan our Interventional Radiologist, assisted by a Radiology Consultant from The Royal Surrey Hospital, was able to deliver intra-arterial mitoxantrone chemotherapy down the bronchial artery directly to the lung lobe containing the metastasis.
 Three weeks after this dose the team were happy to report a reduction in size of the tumour on radiographs and so the protocol was continued by the more conventional intravenous route.

 Wotsit remained bright and happy and was last seen by us for chemotherapy on 16th May 2018.
 Under the care of Dr Iain Grant, Wotsit still makes regular trips to see the team who monitor his ongoing condition and can make sure that his quality of life is always at the forefront of his treatment.